Rachitlohani/devops_tools_catalog/README.md

-Purpose of this project is to list a few good projects under the appropriate sections and then create a reference documents( sample code,sample implementations and some reading materials).
+Purpose of this project is to list a few good projects under the appropriate sections and then create  reference document foder for the project( sample code,sample implementations and some reading materials).

 Configuration Management